atinuke03/LITA_HR_Data/README.md

 The was achieved by using a table to check number of current employees who have left the organization based on their education.
 The report shows that a total of 99 employees with a Bachelor degree have left the organization.

 ### Job Role
 Slicer was used to visualize job role to relate and filter down the other values on the dashboard.

 ### Attrition Count by Gender
 The sum of attrition was visualized using a pie chart.
 The result showed that a total number of 150 male have left the organization and a total number of 87 female left the organization.
 However, more male employees left the organization compared to female employees.
 ### Attrition Count by Age band
 The attrition for each age group was visualized by first checking Sum of attrition count by age band using a clustered column chart.
 The age band was then filtered for each age group utilizing filter and pie chart was further used to visualize each of the age band by attrition.
 A text box was used to visualize the sum of attrition on each pie chart.

+# Insights
+1. The HR data revealed attrition rate of 16%.
+This signifies a significant number of emplyee has vacated the organization.
+2. 62% are males, while 38% are females.
+This shows a higher number of males vacated the organization.
+3. The 25-34 age group has the highest number of attrition with 112 (69 males, 43 females).

+# Recommendation
+It is recommended that the organization should:
+1. Implement mentorship and career development programs for young employees to enhance engagement and professional growth.
+2. Review Compensation and Benefits for employees to ensure they are competitive and attractive to both genders.
+3. Offer retention bonuses or other incentives for employees who stay beyond a certain period.
+4.